 Figure 4 shows MondoRescue partitioning /dev/sda2.
-In this guide, /dev/sda2 is an LVM partition so MondoRescue will also handle the creation of physical volumes, logical volumes and volume groups based on the layout of the source system.
+In this guide, /dev/sda2 is an LVM partition so MondoRescue will also handle the creation of physical volumes, volume groups and logical volumes based on the layout of the source system.

 Next, MondoRescue will format the partitions with the same filesystems used on the source machine.